-- Objective 1 Retail and town centre status: To support and improve the vitality and viability of Lewisham town centre by enhancing distinctive features such as the street market and achieving Metropolitan Centre status by 2026 through the delivery of 40,000 sq.m of additional retail floor space, 4,300 sq.m of additional leisure floorspace and maintaining the existing proportional level of public car parking in comparison to growth in retail floorspace. - Objective 2 Housing: To deliver up to 1,500 additional new homes by 2016 and a further 1,100 additional new homes by 2026 to create a sustainable and mixed community in line with the Core Strategy with highest densities focused in locations with the highest level of accessibility.
+- Objective 1 Retail and town centre status: To support and improve the vitality and viability of Lewisham town centre by enhancing distinctive features such as the street market and achieving Metropolitan Centre status by 2026 through the delivery of 40,000 sqm of additional retail floor space and improved leisure floorspace - Objective 2 Housing: To deliver up to 2,300 additional new homes by 2016 and a further 800 additional new homes by 2021 to create a sustainable and mixed community of private and affordable housing in line with the Core Strategy with highest densities focused in locations with the highest level of accessibility. - Objective 3: Sustainable Design: To apply consistently high standards of sustainable urban design and construction to individual sites to ensure that developments make the best use of natural resources, enable people to easily make environmentally aware choices and are carefully phased and coordinated to create a cohesive place and a sustainable community. - Objective 4 Employment and training: To maximise job opportunities by retaining/re-providing employment generating uses, the redevelopment of key sites throughout the centre for a range of non-residential uses, including offices and the enhancement of training opportunities.

-- Objective 3: Sustainable Design: To ensure that the development of individual sites and the phasing of delivery results in a co-ordinated and cohesive place and the application of consistently high quality sustainable urban design and construction. - Objective 4 Employment: To maximise job opportunities by retaining/re-providing employment generating uses and the redevelopment of key sites throughout the centre for a range of non-residential uses, including offices. - Objective 5 Open space/recreation - To encourage healthy lifestyles through the maintenance, protection and improvement of the supply of publicly accessible open space (including public realm and the town centre streetscape), and incorporate additional recreational and open space as part of new developments. - Objective 6 Transport: To encourage patterns of development which supports walking, cycling and the use of public transport, reduces the need for private car travel, maintains and where possible improves the high levels of public transport accessibility of the town centre and knits the centre in with the surrounding area. - Objective 7 Environment: To protect and enhance the Rivers Quaggy and Ravensbourne, ensure that the town centre adapts to the impact of climate change and mitigates heat island effects and deliver low carbon energy through a range of approaches including a decentralised energy network. - Objective 8 Community: To create a place that enables and promotes the adoption of healthy lifestyles and delivers appropriate levels of educational, community and leisure facilities that keep pace with proposed growth. - Objective 9 Implementing and monitoring the AAP: To ensure that partners in the public, private and third sectors continue to work together to ensure that the forecast growth in the town centre is carefully monitored, managed and delivered throughout the plan period.
+- Objective 5 Open space/recreation: To encourage healthy lifestyles through the maintenance, protection and improvement of the supply of publicly accessible open space (including public realm and the town centre streetscape), and incorporation of additional recreational and open space as part of new developments. - Objective 6 Transport: To encourage patterns of development which support walking, cycling and the use of public transport, reduces the need for private car travel, maintains and where possible improves the high levels of public transport accessibility of the town centre and knits the centre in with the surrounding area. - Objective 7 Environment: To protect and enhance the Rivers Quaggy and Ravensbourne and ensure that the town centre can mitigate and adapt to the risks arising from climate change by focusing on protecting the area against extreme weather conditions, mitigating heat island effects and delivering energy efficient and low carbon development. - Objective 8 Community: To create a place that enables and promotes the adoption of healthy lifestyles and delivers appropriate levels of educational, community and leisure facilities that keep pace with proposed growth. - Objective 9 Implementing and monitoring the AAP: To ensure that partners in the public, private and third sectors continue to work together to ensure that the forecast growth in the town centre is carefully monitored, managed and delivered throughout the plan period.